 Applicants must report every college course attempted in the Coursework section of the CASPA application, including those courses later repeated for a higher grade.
 CASPA GPAs include ALL courses completed with grades/credits, even if they were later repeated for a higher grade.

-Due to the high volume of interest in the Master of Science in Physician Assistant Studies program at The College of St. Scholastica, the Office of Graduate Admissions does not review unofficial transcripts to determine the completion of prerequisite coursework.
+Due to the high volume of interest in the Master of Science in PA Studies program at The College of St. Scholastica, the Office of Graduate Admissions does not review unofficial transcripts to determine the completion of prerequisite coursework.
 If you have specific questions about a particular course, please reference the prerequisite equivalency tables to determine if the course meets the stated requirement.

 *Any student may request a waiver of admission requirements through a written request to the Graduate Admissions Office.
 These requests must be received by the Graduate Admissions Office by July 30th to allow ample time for review prior to the September 1st application deadline.
 The Department Chair may determine prerequisite course equivalencies and grant waivers for time limitations without full PA Admission Committee involvement.
 Other waiver requests may require a committee vote.
 Waiver of GPA and course grade minimum requirements will not be considered.
 The Department Chair notifies the applicant and the Graduate Admissions Counselor of waiver decisions in writing.